 Not as supportive as stiffer shoes

-is the hot new shoe we're seeing everywhere - on the feet of the pros and at the gym - for good reason.
+is the hot new shoe we see everywhere - on the feet of the pros and at the gym - for a good reason.
 This simple slipper with a single velcro closure features out-of-the-box comfort and sensitivity.
 La Sportiva bills the Skwama as a high-end sport climbing and bouldering shoe, and while this model is definitely up for the task, our testers loved them the best in splitter cracks.
-These shoes are wide in the mid-foot, so they don't hurt in hand cracks, and the low profile soft toe wiggles into thin cracks and pods better than any other shoe in the lineup.
+These shoes are broad in the mid-foot, so they don't hurt in hand cracks, and the low profile soft toe wiggles into thin cracks and pods better than any other shoe in the lineup.
 When the cracks become too small for toe jamming, the Skwamas can still edge on jibs and nubbins with the best of them.
 A wonderfully designed, high quality, versatile shoe for under $150, this award winner bucks the trend of high priced, high-end climbing shoes, so you can afford to gas up the car for your next 16-hour drive to the Red River Gorge.

-Read full review: La Sportiva Skwama
+Read review: La Sportiva Skwama

 Top Pick for Narrow Feet

 Lacing system enables you to dial in the fit

 Designed in the limestone mecca of Spain, the Tenaya Tarifa

 is the master of technical terrain, and a perfect balance of sensitivity and